 • Graduate Student: “The Proper Scope of Akrasia”, Cara Cummings (Johns Hopkins)

-• Undergraduate: “A Critique of Complete Patient Autonomy”, Vanya Bhat (UNC-Chapel Hill)
+• Undergraduate: “A Critique of Complete Patient Autonomy”, Vanya Bhat (UNC Chapel Hill)

 2019